dns-groot/2020_SIGCOMM_Artifact_157/README.md

 2. Install the C++ libraries (64 bit versions) using:
     - .\vcpkg.exe install boost-serialization:x64-windows boost-flyweight:x64-windows boost-dynamic-bitset:x64-windows boost-graph:x64-windows  boost-accumulators:x64-windows docopt:x64-windows nlohmann-json:x64-windows spdlog:x64-windows
     - .\vcpkg.exe integrate install
-3. Clone the repository (with  `--recurse-submodules`) and open the solution (groot.sln) using Visual studio.
+3. Clone the repository (with  `--recurse-submodules`) and open the solution (groot.sln) using Visual Studio.
 Set the platform to x64 and mode to Release.
 4. Configure the project properties to use ISO C++17 Standard (std:c++17) for C++ language standard.
-5. Build the project using visual studio to generate the executable.
+5. Set `groot` as `Set as Startup Project` using the solution explorer in the Visual Studio.
+Build the project using visual studio to generate the executable.
 The executable would be located at `~\groot\x64\Release\`.
 6. Install python3 and `matplotlib` library.
 7. Move the `data` folder to the top of this repository and rename the folder to `shared`.
 </details>